qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 >> recorded_data = neato_joy_tele_op('192.168.16.60', 30);
 ```

-where the first argument is the IP address of your Neato, and the second is the number of seconds you will be able to drive your Neato around.
+where the first argument is the IP address of your Neato, and the second is the number of seconds you will be able to drive your Neato around (you can set this number to whatever you like).

 If all goes well, you should see a message `you may use the controller now` appear in the terminal, at which point you can start driving your Neato.
 Use the left joystick on the controller pad for driving.
-After the end of 30 seconds, the Neato will automatically stop and you will be disconnected from the Neato.
+After the end of 30 seconds (or however long you specified), the Neato will automatically stop and you will be disconnected from the Neato.

 ### Viewing Recorded Driving Data
 During your drive, you will have recorded data to an object `recorded_data`.
-Have a look at what's provided in this data structure automatically.
-You may find later on in the class that you may want to modify what is logged, so this is a great script to consider using as a template for your own modifications in the future.
+Have a look at what's provided in this data structure by default (hint: this should look familiar!).
+You may find later on in the class that you want to modify what is logged, so this is a great script to consider using as a template for your own modifications in the future.

 ## Disconnecting from the Neatos